 Washington, D. C., Nov.
-7.--William McKinley has been elected president of the United States by an electoral vote greater than that received by him in 1896, and the indications now are that he will have 305 ballots cast for him in the electoral college.
+7.-William McKinley has been elected president of the United States by an electoral vote greater than that received by him in 1896, and the indications now are that he will have 305 ballots cast for him in the electoral college.
 The house of representatives will be safely Republican.
-There are several districts where the vote is close, but there is no doubt that there will be a good working majority to support the administration.
+There are several districts where the vote is close, but there is no doubt that there will be a good working majority to suppport the administration.
 Dispatches to the Associated Press from 334 of the 357 congressional districts show that the Republicans have elected 191, the Democrats 140, the silverites 2, and the Populists 1.
 Of the remaining twenty-three districts eleven are represented in the present house by Demo-crats, nine by Republicans, one by a silverite and two by Populists.

 What Babcock Claims.
-Chairman Babcock of the Republican congressional committee said at noon:
+Chairman Babcock of the Republican congressional committee said at

 "Our returns show that 194 Republicans have been elected to the Fiftysecond congress with twelve or fifteen doubtful districts yet to hear from.
 We shall undoubtedly have 200 and possibly more members of the house.
-We have gained seven seats in New York and six in Pennsylvania and have carried Utab.
-There are still four close districts in Kentucky to hear assachusetts one ir grams piled on his desk, declared his belief that Richard Yates for governor, would have a majority in Illinois equal to that on the national ticket.
-The returns in the morning make Mc-Kinley's plurality 100,000 in the state and Democrats are not disposed to concede any such majority for Yates over Samuel Alschuler, the Democratic candidate.
-The returns from the congressional districts up to a late hour indicated the election of 12 Republicans and 10 Democrats, but of the latter the Republicans in the morning insisted that the outcome in the Second and Sixth districts was still doubtful.
+We have gained seven seats in New York and six in Pennsylvania and have carried Utah.
+There are still four close districts in Kentucky to hear Kansas, two in Nebraska, one in North Carolina, two in Virginia, one in Ohio and one in West Virginia.